Abortion in Alabama: Views

 Abortion is a divisive issue in the state, with 37% of adults believing it should be legal in all or most cases and 58% believing it should be illegal in all or most cases in 2014.
 According to a 2014 Public Religion Research Institute (PRRI) study, 60% of white women, the same percentage as white men, in the state believed that abortion should be illegal in all or most cases.

-In 2018 Alabama, fifty-nine percent of Alabamians voted in favor of a state constitutional amendment declaring the state's policy to recognize the rights of the unborn.
+In 2018, fifty-nine percent of Alabamians voted in favor of a state constitutional amendment declaring the state's policy to recognize the "rights of the unborn".

 Politically, the Alabama Executive Governor, Senate, and House report a majority of anti-abortion views.
 In recent years, white evangelical women have played a major role in helping Republican male anti-abortion rights candidates get elected.
 One of the biggest groups of women who oppose legalized abortion in the United States are southern white evangelical Christians.

 With states like Alabama and Georgia passing restrictive abortion laws in early 2019, some businesses announced they would boycott these states.
 Birmingham Mayor Randall Woodfin said that these boycotts would likely mean two tech companies would not base themselves in the city.
 Other states moved to try to take advantage of this political situation, including New Jersey, where Governor Phil Murphy related a statement that said, "New Jersey is open for business for any company that, given the assault on a woman's right to choose perpetrated by states like Alabama and Georgia, is seeking a home that recognizes basic constitutional rights. [...]
 New Jersey offers not only a hospitable business climate, but also maintains its progressive values, which include defending a woman's right to choose."

 Yellowhammer Fund President Amanda Reyes said in 2019, "Republicans don't have fewer abortions than Democrats or liberals or anarchists or communists.
 It's that our political rhetoric paints people who have abortions as largely the same—poor women, young women, irresponsible women, women who hate children. [...]
 It's gotten us to a point where we can't see the fact that we're all having abortions, and we're doing it for reasons we personally think matters—and that's all that matters.
 Pro-life women are having abortions, too."